 According to Simply Business, basic commercial trucking insurance starts at $135 a month.
 They are a subsidiary of Travelers, one of the biggest insurance companies in the world, so they have good financial backing.
 They also earn an average 4.1 stars out of five on the Trustpilot, which is pretty good.

-Like Progressive, they have a lot of discounts you can benefit from, such as multiple vehicle, accident-free, anti-theft devices and more.
 They offer all of the standard coverage options you would expect, such as:

 - Bodily injury